golang/proposal/design/36460-lazy-module-loading.md

 If we encounter an import from any module that is not already _explicitly_ required by the main module, we perform a <dfn>deepening scan</dfn>.
 To perform a deepening scan, we read the `go.mod` file for each module explicitly required by the main module, and add its requirements to the build list.
+If any explicitly-required module uses `go 1.14` or earlier, we also read the `go.mod` files for all of that module's (transitive) module dependencies.

 (The deepening scan allows us to detect changes to the import graph without loading the whole graph explicitly: if we encounter a new import from within a previously-irrelevant package, the deepening scan will re-read the requirements of the module containing that package, and will ensure that the selected version of that import is compatible with all other relevant packages.)